department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-23_CIT_hostnames.md

     - Reduces complexity in Post-Release issue resolution.
   - **Staging downtime:** A window of time will be required to allow teams to test and mitigate any unforeseen issues.
 Authentication flows and day-to-day development tasks may be interrupted.
   - **Production downtime:** There may be a short period of downtime or instability in authentication flows.
+  - **Unidentified vets-api clients:** While we believe that the VA.gov website and the mobile app are the only clients of vets-api, any unidentified client would encounter 404 errors after the Apigee migration.
+To ward against that possibility, the Infrastructure Team could conduct a thorough examination of the revproxy logs to identify client IP addresses involved in vets-api requests that did not originate from either VA.gov or the mobile app.
   - **Unidentified issues:** Issues that are not identified in the Staging release may affect Production.